 - #hr-crisis-management for the global People Team to discuss pressing matters related to Covid-19

-Bringing the troops together: facilitating a fully digital all-hands
+Marshalling the troops: Facilitating a fully digital all-hands

-For organizations assembling their own digital all-hands, Twitter has a few tips to share.
+For organisations assembling their own digital all-hands, Twitter has a few tips to share.

-Twitter is maintaining its four organizational Covid-19 response channels to keep workers abreast of developments and make adjustments to its work-from-home policy on the fly.
+Twitter is maintaining its four organisational Covid-19 response channels to keep workers abreast of developments and make adjustments to its work-from-home policy on the fly.
 Day-to-day work has primarily transitioned to individual team channels, and leaders are coordinating with one another in cross-functional channels.
-While Slack has proved effective for communicating and planning, Christie emphasized that the social aspect is just as valuable at Twitter.
+While Slack has proved effective for communicating and planning, Christie emphasised that the social aspect is just as valuable at Twitter.

-On Slack, workers are sharing pictures of their home working spaces, favorite playlists, and personal check-ins about the ups and downs of working through a crisis.
+On Slack, workers are sharing pictures of their home working spaces, favourite playlists and personal check-ins about the ups and downs of working through a crisis.
 Colleagues are also taking time to coordinate online happy hours.